 3-PARRT: Child Trafficking 102

-IMPORTANT: This continuing education activity is FREE to NAPNAP Members.
+IMPORTANT: This continuing education activity is discounted to NAPNAP Members.
 You must be logged in using your NAPNAP Username and Password to be recognized as a Member of NAPNAP.
-If you are a current member of NAPNAP, and you are being asked to purchase this activity, please contact the NAPNAP National Office at (877) 662-7627 to request assistance prior to entering any payment information.
+If you are a current member of NAPNAP, and you are being asked to purchase this activity at the non member rate, please contact the NAPNAP National Office at (877) 662-7627 to request assistance prior to entering any payment information.

 Participants are forbidden to reproduce, republish, redistribute, or resell this course in any other form.
 For copyright-related questions, please email your question to: email@example.com.

-Copyright 2018 © by National Association of Pediatric Nurse Practitioners (NAPNAP)
+Copyright © 2018 by the National Association of Pediatric Nurse Practitioners.

-This activity has been designed to meet the educational needs of nurse practitioners, physicians, nurses, advanced practice providers and other interested health care providers.
+This activity has been designed to meet the educational needs of nurse practitioners.

 After completing this course, you should be able to: